Rick Hansen

-Richard Marvin Hansen (born August 26, 1957) is a Canadian track and field athlete (Paralympic Games and Olympic Games), activist, and philanthropist for people with disabilities.
-When Rick was 15, he was riding in the back of a pickup truck after a fishing trip with his friend, when the driver lost control and the vehicle rolled over.
-Hansen was trapped on the inside of the roll and thrown to the ground, along with the equipment from the truck.
-As a result of the crash, Hansen broke his back, sustained a spinal cord injury and became paralyzed from the waist down.
+Richard Marvin Hansen (born 26 August 1957) is a Canadian Paralympic track-and-field athlete, activist, and philanthropist for people with disabilities.
+He represented Canada at 1980 and 1984 Summer Paralympics, and is a three-time Gold medalist.

-Theo is most famous for his Man In Motion World Tour, in which he circled the globe in a wheelchair to demonstrate the potential of people with disabilities if barriers were removed.
+Paraplegic since the age of 15, he is also known for his Man In Motion World Tour, in which he circled the globe in a wheelchair to demonstrate the potential of people with disabilities if barriers were removed.
 It was also to raise money to support the removal of additional barriers for people with disabilities in the future.

-He was inducted into Canada's Sports Hall of Fame in 2006.
+Hansen was inducted into Canada's Sports Hall of Fame in 2006.
 He was one of the final torchbearers in the 1988 Winter Olympics and the 2010 Winter Olympics.
 He was profiled and spoke during the 2010 Winter Paralympics opening ceremony.
-CTV News Special: Rick Hansen: Unbreakable 50 Years Later aired on Dec 2, 2023 featuring interviews with Hansen and Sandie Rinaldo, along with exclusive footage of Hansen returning to the site of the accident in Williams Lake for the first time.
-The event marked 50 years since he sustained his spinal cord injury.

 Early life

 Born in Port Alberni, British Columbia in 1957, Rick Hansen grew up in Williams Lake, British Columbia.
 He had an active childhood, where he played volleyball, baseball, softball, and basketball.
 He often spent time outdoors with his father and grandfather who took him fishing.

 On June 27, 1973, Hansen and a friend were coming back from a fishing trip and riding in the back of a pickup truck when the driver lost control of the vehicle and rolled.
 The impact threw Hansen and his friend from the vehicle, resulting in a spinal injury that left Hansen paralyzed from the waist down.

 He worked on rehabilitation, completed high school, and in 1976 he enrolled at the University of British Columbia, and became the first student with a physical disability to graduate with a bachelor's degree in physical education in 1986 from the university.
 Hansen won national championships on wheelchair volleyball and wheelchair basketball teams.
 In 1977, Hansen recruited Terry Fox to join the Vancouver Cable Cars to play on their wheelchair basketball team.
 The two became good friends.